MercersKitchen/Advanced-CS/README.md

 Android App Development using Classes in Processing-JAVA and Pure Java

 **Purpose**: create Pong
-- An Iconcic Game origionally meant as a training app for app development
+- An Iconic Game originally meant as a training app for app development

 **NOTE**: only have a Chromebook?
 - REPL.IT or https://replit.com/ is a good option that fully syncs to GitHub

 Progressions
 - Your Computer Environment and Getting Started, <a href="https://github.com/MercersKitchen/Advanced-CS#getting-started">Click Here</a>
+- Create a Pong Repository
+  - Folders and ReadMe.md for:
+    - Procedural Pong: prototyping the methods and functions to make a simple interactive pong game, circa 1972
+    - OOP Pong: fully functioning class-based pong game
+    - Prototyping Objects: for developing the structure of OPP between drivers, class constructors, class variables, and class methods & procedures
+    - Abstract Pong: focusing on OOP Concepts to redesign the class-based pong game
+- Brainstorming Easter Eggs in the Main ReadMe.md File
+- Create a Procedural Pong by review Introductory Code and Concepts -
 <a href="">Click Here when Available</a>

 --